makerion/makerion/README.md

 # Makerion

 Makerion is a 3D printer management project intended to be run on a Raspberry Pi.
-It will support the official Raspberry Pi touchscreen, camera, and host an embdedded web server to upload files, control, and manager print jobs.
+It will support the official Raspberry Pi touchscreen, camera, and host an embedded web server to upload files, control, and manage print jobs.

 ![Screenshot](https://github.com/makerion/makerion/blob/master/images/Main.png)